 - Lack of adequate public and public policy decision-maker understanding of the role of trauma as a primary driving cause of violent crime, especially in high crime communities – a problem that cannot be solved by multiplying trauma.

 - Need to shift from a punishment paradigm of justice to a problem-solving paradigm of justice.

 - Insufficient alignment of incentives with desired outcomes (economic and political).

 A successful and sustainable process of innovation in public policy, especially public safety policy, must deliver three things: (1) superior solutions; (2) lower risks and costs; and (3) public buy-in.

-Stories have unmatched power to touch hearts and illuminate minds.
+Stories have unmatched power to touch hearts and open minds.
 They also attract a podcast audience.
 Stories of people with lived experience with crime and the criminal justice system have the power to break down preconceived ideas and raise awareness of the need for reforms.

-“Justice Visions”: an action platform to redesign our criminal justice system to achieve better justice and public safety outcomes; redirect resources to more cost-effective solutions; and reform delivery of justice for all.
+“Justice Visions” will be an exercise in group design thinking to create and communicate a evidence-based redesign of our criminal justice system to achieve better justice and public safety outcomes, redirect resources to more cost-effective solutions, and reform delivery of justice for all.

 The Justice Visions project will be human-centered, rather than system centered.

 To generate a clear vision of genuinely superior criminal justice solutions, the project will use a form of design thinking, starting with identifying the justice needs of the three primary groups of justice stakeholders: (1) victims; (2) the public; and (3) those who commit criminal acts.